 Physical Dependence and Withdrawal Symptoms

-While the process of alcohol detox can vary depending upon severity of the addiction, amount of alcohol regularly consumed, allergies, and co-occurring disorders, most can be broken down into four stages.
+While the process of alcohol detox can vary depending upon the severity of the addiction, the amount of alcohol regularly consumed, allergies, and co-occurring disorders, most can be broken down into four stages.

--Withdrawal and detox begin as early as two hours after the last drink, but more frequently begin around 6-24 hours after the last drink. -Symptoms are generally mild. -Medication is not typically required.
+Withdrawal and detox begin as early as two hours after the last drink, but more frequently begin around 6-24 hours after the last drink.
+Symptoms are generally mild, and medication is not typically required.

--Generally, the worst stage for most addictions. -Typically occurs between 24-48 hours after the last drink. -Nearly all of the alcohol has left the body. -Relapse is most likely. -This is when medication and therapy are most crucial.
+Generally, the worst stage for most addictions.
+This stage typically occurs between 24-48 hours after the last drink.
+Nearly all of the alcohol has left the body, and relapse is most likely.
+This is when medication and therapy are the most crucial.

--The body is growing accustomed to the absence of alcohol. -Symptoms begin to subside. -Medication can be weaned off or ceased at this stage. -Other forms of therapy may be introduced. -Rarely, when the most intense and severe symptoms (delirium tremens) set in.
+The body is growing accustomed to the absence of alcohol.
+Symptoms begin to subside, and medication can be weaned off or ceased at this stage.
+Other forms of therapy may be introduced.
+Rarely, when the most intense and severe symptoms (delirium tremens) set in.

 Here are the steps:

--Many people struggling with addiction fear the pain and discomfort during the withdrawal period of an alcohol detox -The anticipation of being judged or looked down upon keeps them from reaching out for help -And the thought of repairing all the damage that has been done — bruised relationships, damaged credit, tarnished public records — can give people a sense of, “This is impossible, so why bother.”
+Many people struggling with addiction fear the pain and discomfort during the withdrawal period of alcohol detox.
+The anticipation of being judged or looked down upon keeps them from reaching out for help.
+The thought of repairing all the damage that has been done — bruised relationships, damaged credit, tarnished public records — can give people a sense of, “This is impossible, so why bother.”
 It all comes down to confidence and comfort.
 If the person doesn’t feel confident they can actually recover, they’re not likely to try to beat their addiction.
 And if they do try, if the person is feeling discomfort—either from the aches and pains of the withdrawal, or the perceived shame and guilt from their peers—they’re setting themselves up for failure.
 When choosing an alcohol detox program, here are the three important things to look for:

 We need to emphasize that an alcoholic seeking treatment for their disease needs to stay honest with their doctor to get the correct diagnosis and treatment for the disease of alcoholism.